 These abuses are not mere instances of bad policy.
-They are driving us towards an age of "soft tyranny" in which the government does not shatter men's wills but "softens, bends, and guides" them.
-If we do nothing to halt these abuses, we run the risk of becoming, as Alexis de Tocquevill warned in 1840, nothing more than "a flock of timid and industrious animals, of which the government is the shepherd."
+They are driving us towards an age of “soft tyranny” in which the government does not shatter men’s wills but “softens, bends, and guides” them.
+If we do nothing to halt these abuses, we run the risk of becoming nothing more than “a flock of timid and industrious animals, of which the government is the shepherd.”
 (Alexis de Tocqueville, Democracy in America, 1840)

 1. The Spending and Debt Crisis

 The $17 trillion national debt is staggering, but it only tells a part of the story.
-If we apply the normal rules of accounting, the federal government owes trillions more in vested Social Security benefits and other programs.
+Under standard accounting practices, the federal government owes around $100 trillion more in vested Social Security benefits and other programs.
 This is why the government cannot tax its way out of debt.
-Even if they confiscated everything, it would not cover the debt.
+Even if it confiscated everything, it would not cover the debt.

 2. The Regulatory Crisis